Nate Lowe Player Props: Rangers vs. Athletics

 Nate Lowe At The Plate

-- Lowe has seven doubles, two home runs and five walks while hitting .253.
+- Lowe is hitting .244 with seven doubles, two home runs and six walks.

-- Lowe has reached base via a hit in 15 games this year (of 18 played), and had multiple hits in three of those games.
+- Lowe has picked up a hit in 15 of 19 games this season, with multiple hits three times.

-- Lowe has had at least one RBI in 55.6% of his games this season (10 of 18), with more than one RBI three times (16.7%).
-He has also accounted for three or more of his team's runs in one contest.
+- Lowe has driven in a run in 10 games this year (52.6%), including three games with more than one RBI (15.8%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.